Check out this short video about how to choose a college major.

 Study business in the Ivy League at Cornell

 Cornell is the other school at which you can study business in the Ivy League.
-Cornell now has the SC Johnson College of Business, which is a unification of two other programs at Cornell (the video above was created before this union had been consummated).
+Cornell now has the SC Johnson College of Business, which is a unification of two other programs at Cornell – The Dyson School and the Nolan School of Hotel Administration.

 The Dyson School

 The first program is the Charles H. Dyson School of Applied Economics and Management, which offers (naturally enough) a BS in Applied Economics and Management.
-And true to Cornell’s historical mission to serve the agricultural needs of the state of New York, the Dyson School is housed in the College of Agriculture and Life Sciences (CALS).
 Despite its history and anomalous institutional structure, the curriculum at Dyson mirrors more or less what one would find at any college of business for undergrad.
 The core requirements are supplemented by at least one concentration.

 - Accounting